Irish language: Decline

 The decline of the Irish language from the late 17th century onwards can be understood through diglossia and transitional bilingualism, marked by monoglot Irish-speaking grandparents, bilingual children, and monoglot English-speaking grandchildren.
 Despite the first printed book in Irish in 1685 and the introduction of the printing press, demand for Irish-language literature remained low due to the dominant influence of English and the socioeconomic conditions of the Anglo-Irish ruling class, the Protestant Ascendancy.
 This resulted in the publishing industry focusing primarily on English-language materials, marginalizing Irish-language publications.

 During the conquest of Ireland by the English from the mid-16th to late 17th centuries, efforts to convert the native Irish to Anglicanism through preaching in Irish faced challenges.
 A shortage of Anglican preachers and settlers, along with the entrenched presence of Catholicism, hindered these efforts.
 These campaigns highlighted nationalism among the natives, leading to a rejection of Anglican ideals and the adoption of English culture.
 This resistance culminated in the formal surrender of the Gaelic militias to the Crown under the Treaty of Limerick in 1691.
 Unlike Scotland and Wales, where many preachers promoted Protestantism in the native tongues, the Reformation in Ireland did not support Irish literature.

-By the mid-18th century, English emerged as the language of the Catholic middle class, comprising both Hiberno-Norman and old Gaelic nobilities.
-This class retained its Catholic faith, which was more widely accepted than Anglicanism, while adopting English to capitalize on its growing preference for social advancement.
+By the mid-18th century, English had emerged as the language of the middle class, who adopted it for social advancement.
+They continued to practice Catholicism, a faith far more prevalent among the Irish than Anglicanism.
 This shift reflected a desire for religious tolerance while pursuing greater social mobility.
 As opportunities for economic progress became increasingly associated with English literacy, parents began to support the prohibition of Irish in schools.

 This trend was particularly evident in the eastern regions of Ireland, where English proficiency extended beyond the middle class to include the lower classes.
-The English writer Richard Twiss, who visited Dublin in 1775, noted that “as at present almost all the peasants speak the English language, they converse with as much propriety as any persons of their class in England.”
+The English writer Richard Twiss, who visited Dublin in 1775, noted that "as at present almost all the peasants speak the English language, they converse with as much propriety as any persons of their class in England."
 Ultimately, the combination of promoting English and preserving Catholic identity contributed to the erosion of the Irish language and its literary culture.
 Increasing interest in emigrating to the United States and Canada was also a driver, as fluency in English allowed the new immigrants to get jobs in areas other than farming.
 An estimated one quarter to one third of US immigrants during the Great Famine were Irish speakers.